ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * the GET request failed or did not return a valid HPKE config list;
 * the HPKE config list is empty; or
-* no HPKE config advertised by the aggregator specifies a supported a KEM, KDF, or AEAD algorithm triple.
+* no HPKE config advertised by the Aggregator specifies a supported a KEM, KDF, or AEAD algorithm triple.

 Aggregators SHOULD use HTTP caching to permit client-side caching of this